 Postdoctoral Research Associate

-Kenton Card, PhD, is a researcher and advocate working with mixed-methods and multi-media to understand housing politics and policy in the United States and Germany.
-He is an urban planner, sociologist, filmmaker, and Postdoctoral Research Associate at the Center for Urban and Regional Affairs (CURA) at the University of Minnesota and Visiting Urban Scholar at the Initiative on Cities at Boston University.
-Kenton received the 2024 Janet Smith Emerging Activist Scholar Research Award from the Urban Affairs Association.
+Kenton Card, PhD, is a researcher and advocate working to analyze and reform the rental housing system.
+He is an urban planner, sociologist, filmmaker, and Postdoctoral Research Associate at the Center for Urban and Regional Affairs and the Minnesota Population Center at the University of Minnesota and Visiting Urban Scholar at the Initiative on Cities at Boston University.

 You can find out more about his work at kentoncard.com.